 Classes held via the North Carolina Information Highway, on the other hand, are traditional in all respects except that the instructor is typically teaching at a distant site or MTCC is broadcasting the class to other institutions at a distance.
-When these classes are broadcast to McDowell Tech, students see, hear and interact with the instructor using fiber optic technology located in the NCIH classroom on the McDowell Tech campus.
+When these classes are broadcast to McDowell Tech, students see, hear and speak with the instructor in the Interactive Television (ITV) classroom on the McDowell Tech campus.
 NCIH classes are monitored by NCIH staff members.